 COMMON BRAND NAME(S): Oracea

 USES: This medication is used to treat a certain type of skin condition called rosacea.
 It helps to reduce the number of pimples and bumps on the face, but it may not decrease redness.
-Doxycycline belongs to the class of antibiotics known as tetracyclines.
-It works by stopping the growth of bacteria that may worsen rosacea.
+It works by reducing skin inflammation caused by rosacea.

-This medication is best taken by mouth on an empty stomach, at least 1 hour before or 2 hours after a meal, usually 1 or 2 times daily or as directed by your doctor.
+This medication is best taken by mouth on an empty stomach, at least 1 hour before or 2 hours after a meal, usually once daily in the morning or as directed by your doctor.
 Swallow the capsules whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 Additional Oracea Information